9 Unmissable Bucket List Activities to do in Yasawa Islands Fiji

 The Yasawa islands offer excellent snorkeling and diving opportunities.
 There are many sites which have an array of colorful fish, coral reefs, and marine creatures.

 Scuba diving in this tropical paradise will provide an opportunity to see a diverse range of marine life, including turtles, reef sharks, tropical fish, and innumerable coral varieties.
-You can do a recreational dive, night dive, drift dive, or even explore sunken wrecks in the waters around the Yasawa Islands.
+And as a mermaid, I LOVE diving.

-As a mermaid, I LOVE diving.
 I have to admit that Fiji was one of the only places that I have dived that had thriving coral ecosystems.
-In today’s modern times, coral bleaching is a major problem.
-Not in the Yasawa Islands!
-It was alive and booming!

 It actually made me a little teary…if you are a fellow mermaid or an avid diver, this is an unmissable bucket list adventure for you to check off!